OzanMuhcu/DSA210_Term_Project/README.md

 # Chess Data Analysis - DSA210 Project

 ## **Project Overview**
-In this project, I will analyze chess games and player profiles with using data collected from Lichess.
-My goal is to understand statistical trends related to player country, rating, game type, and opening choices.
-I aim to identify patterns such as which openings are more effective at different rating levels, how player profiles correlate with game types, and what counterplay strategies work best against certain openings.
+In this project, I’ll be diving into chess games and player profiles using data from Lichess.
+My goal is to explore statistical trends related to player country, rating, game type, and opening choices.
+I want to uncover patterns like which openings work best at different rating levels, how player profiles relate to different types of games, and what counterplay strategies tend to be the most effective against specific openings.

-This project combines my passion for chess and data analysis.
-Unlikee advanced chess engines which calculates probabilities for winning, I will keep the analysis simple by focusing on fundamental statistics and correlations.
+This project brings together my love for chess and data analysis.
+Instead of using complex chess engines to calculate winning probabilities, I’ll keep things simple by focusing on fundamental statistics and correlations just enough to spot interesting trends without overcomplicating things.

 ---